eyereasoner/color/README.md

 # eye2

-- A reasoner using webized prolog which basically means that atoms can be IRIs.
+- A reasoner using webized ISO Prolog which basically means that atoms can be IRIs.
 - Besides top-down reasoning with `conclusion :- premise` rules, it also does bottom-up reasoning with `conclusion :+ premise` rules.
 - Bottum-up reasoning can use `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
-- Proofs steps are `explains((conclusion :+ premise), premise_inst, conclusion_inst)` and `conclusion_inst` is asserted.
+- Proofs steps are `step((conclusion :+ premise), premise_inst, conclusion_inst)` and `conclusion_inst` is asserted.
 - Variables are interpreted as universally quantified variables except for `conclusion :+ premise` conclusion-only variables which are interpreted existentially.
 - Queries are posed as `true :+ premise` and answered as `answer(premise_inst)`.
 - Inference fuses are defined as `false :+ premise` and blown as `fuse(premise_inst)` with return code 2.